Spiti: Ethnicity

 The approximately ten thousand inhabitants of Spiti speak a dialect of Tibetan called Spiti Bhoti.
 Their close economic and cultural ties with Tibet were severed by the Chinese takeover of Tibet in 1959.
-The teaching of the Bhoti language, is minimal, ceasing after primary level.
+The teaching of the Bhoti language is minimal, ceasing after the primary level.

 Religion

 The local people of Spiti follow Tibetan Buddhism, and its culture is similar to those of its neighbouring regions such as Tibet, Ladakh, and the Hangrang valley of Kinnaur district.
 The Gelug, Nyingma, and Sakya schools of Tibetan Buddhism have a presence in the Spiti valley.
 Each of these schools has monasteries in Spiti.

 The Tabo, Key, and Dhankar monasteries of Spiti belong to the Gelug school.
 The Kungri monastery, and nunneries in Mud village in the Pin valley belong to the Nyingma school.
 The Kaza and Komik monasteries belong to the Sakya School.
 In the recent decades, nunneries have been established at Kwang, Morang, Pangmo, and Kungri.
 The Pin Valley of Spiti is home to the few surviving Buchen Lamas of the Nyingma school.

+Every village in Spiti has a small temple, or 'Lhakhang'.
+A well-known Lakhang in Spiti is the 'Serkhang', or 'Golden Temple', at Lhalung village.

 After Taklung Setrung Rinpoche, the head of the Nyingma sect and a noted scholar of the Tibetan Tantric school died on 24 December 2015, a search was started for his successor.
 In November 2022, the Nyingma sect located a boy in Rangrik village, Spiti who they believed to be the reincarnation of the late Rinpoche.
 The four-year old boy, Nawang Tashi Rapten, was born on 16 April 2018.
 On 28 November 2022, his head was tonsured to induct him into his new position and he started his formal religious education.

-Every village in Spiti has a small temple, or 'Lhakhang'.
-A well-known Lakhang in Spiti is the 'Serkhang', or 'Golden Temple', at Lhalung village.